 Drug allergy section

-Although not a true allergy, it may be helpful to add in information on the patient’s test and result in the Drug Allergy section of their record.
+Although not a true allergy, it may be helpful to add in information on the patient’s test and result in the drug allergy section of their record.
 This is so that the information can be transferred with the patient across care settings.

 Implementation considerations